TomArcher/technical-blog/content/posts/thermo-water-energy-balance/index.md

 > 8. Do not include any print statements, main guards, or plotting.
 > 9. Output only the code with the exact function names and signatures specified.

-**Python code:** Your LLM should respond with code similar to the following:
+**Python:** Your LLM should respond with code similar to the following:

 ```python
 import numpy as np